EvaldasP/ProjectManagerPHP/readMe.md

 - for example: \_C:\Program Files\Ampps\www\_

-Open MySQL Workbench connect localhost connection or create one
+Open MySQL Workbench connect to localhost connection or create one

 - with username "root"
 - password will be "mysql"